 Mosquito Rearing and Larvae Identification

 Each pad was placed into a standard 12 oz. white plastic cup and flooded with the Oaktree leave infused rainwater.
-The eggs were exposed to a photo period of 12:12 [L:D] using a timed UV light bulb (LCD Lighting, Inc., Orange, CT, USA).
+The eggs were exposed to a photo period of 12:12 [L: D] using a timed UV light bulb (LCD Lighting, Inc., Orange, CT, USA).
 In order to ensure that the eggs had sufficient time to hatch, they remained flooded for approximately one week before they were ultimately thrown out.
 The cups were checked daily so that the larvae could be collected before pupating.
-The larvae that were collected were placed in a ceramic cups with tap water, microwaved for 10 seconds so that they would die and placed under a microscope to be identified.
+The larvae that were collected were placed in a ceramic cups with tap water, microwaved for 10 seconds so that they would die and be placed under a microscope to be identified.

 Source of Additional Data Used for Maps

-Additional trap data was obtained from the Allegheny County Health Department, specifically the Pennsylvania West Nile Virus Control Program.
+Additional trap data were obtained from the Allegheny County Health Department, specifically the Pennsylvania West Nile Virus Control Program.
 Allegheny County census tracts (2010) were acquired from Esri and the Pittsburgh city boundary was retrieved from the Western Pennsylvania Regional Data Center (WPRCD).
 WPRCD also provided information regarding major roadways, water features, playgrounds and city parks.
 The Allegheny County census tracts were overlaid with the Pittsburgh city boundary, which allowed for a creation of a new layer: Pittsburgh city census tracts.
 The demographic information, such as race and ethnicity and percent poverty level, was data obtained from a 2016 census that was downloaded from American Fact Finder.
 Once the data was downloaded, the file was converted into a .csv file.
 The race and ethnicity data categorized each race and ethnicity separately.
 However, some of the minority percentages were so small that it was more efficient add them together and compare this combined value against the white non-Hispanic majority.
-The location of relevant auto body shops were found using Yelp and then geocoded into QGIS.
+The locations of relevant auto body shops were found using Yelp and then geocoded into QGIS.

 Study Area: Pittsburgh, PA